microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

   {"keys": ["ctrl+tab"], "command": {"action": "openTabSwitcher", "anchor": "ctrl" }}
 ```

 This user provided the `anchor` key arg, and set it to <kbd>ctrl</kbd>.
 So, the user would open the UI with <kbd>ctrl+tab</kbd>, and as long as the user is holding <kbd>ctrl</kbd> down, the UI won't dismiss.
 The moment the user releases <kbd>ctrl</kbd>, the UI dismisses.
 The `anchor` key needs to be one of the keys in the `openTabSwitcher` keybinding.
-If it isn't, then the UI will act as if it wasn't given an `anchor` key in the first place.
+If it isn't, we'll display a warning dialog in this case saying that the `anchor` key isn't actually part of the keybinding, and the user might run into some weird behavior.

 If `openTabSwitcher` is not given an `anchor` key, the switcher will stay visible even after the release of the keybinding.